New

-The 10 Least Reliable Car Brands of 2024: Consumer Reports, Recalls, and More
+The 10 Least Reliable Car Brands of 2025: Consumer Reports, Recalls, and More

 Key Takeaways

-• Consumer Reports ranks EVs and PHEVs poorly in reliability
+• Consumer Reports ranks EVs and PHEVs poorly in reliability.

-• It’s never been more clear that more money often equals more problems
+• It’s never been more clear that more money often equals more problems.

 Shopping for a new car is an exciting time, but knowing which brands to steer clear of can save you from a lot of future headaches.
-At CarEdge, we’re diving deep into the 2024 rankings from Consumer Reports, and complimenting their legendary work with our own car market updates from CarEdge Insights.
-Here’s a breakdown of the 10 least reliable car brands in 2024.
+At CarEdge, we’re diving deep into rankings from Consumer Reports, and complimenting their legendary work with our own car market updates from CarEdge Insights.
+Here’s a breakdown of the 10 least reliable car brands in 2025.
 If you buy one of these cars, you ought to have a car maintenance emergency fund at your disposal, or start getting quotes for extended warranty protection!

 Looking for the MOST reliable car brands?
 Check those out here.

-Consumer Reports’ 2024 Reliability Rankings: The Least Dependable Car Brands
+Consumer Reports’ 2025 Reliability Rankings: The Least Dependable Car Brands

 least reliable car brands